Laguna1989/obsidian_notes/tools/Obsidian/Obsidian.md

 ---
 # Local Graph

-- shows only the connections going out from the currently opened tab
+- Shows only the connections going out from the currently opened tab
-- can be linked in the sidebar
+- Can be linked in the sidebar
-- open with `ctrl + p`-> `local graph`
+- Open with `ctrl + p`-> `local graph`

 # Property view

-- disable properties being visible in files via `settings` - `editor` - `properties in document`-> hidden
+- Disable properties being visible in files via `settings` - `editor` - `properties in document`-> hidden
-- enable property view in `settings`- `core plugins`
+- Enable property view in `settings`- `core plugins`

 # Style